pevey/sveltekit-stripe/README.md

 {/if}
 ```

 In the example above, we assume we've already obtained a clientSecret.
-In many cases, your existing ecommerce backend (such as [Vendure](https://vendure.io/)) will handle generating payment intents and/or setup intents.
+In many cases, your existing ecommerce backend (such as [Vendure](https://vendure.io)) or [Medusa](https://medusajs.com) will handle generating payment intents and/or setup intents.
 Client secrets come from these intents.
 See a section further down for more information about generating client secrets if you need to generate them yourself.

 NOTE: For payment setup rather than checkout, replace the line